IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 ### Single Selection

 Single row selection can now be easily set up, the only thing you need to do, is to set `RowSelection` to `Single` property.
 This gives you the opportunity to **select only one row within a grid**.
 You can select a row by clicking on a cell or pressing the *space* key when you focus on a cell of the row, and of course you can select a row by clicking on the row selector field.
-When row is selected or deselected **rowSelectionChanging** event is emitted.
+When row is selected or deselected **RowSelectionChanging** event is emitted.

 ```html
 <!-- selectionExample.component.html -->